 Dr. Brown and the UMass Gene Therapy Center are working on exciting cutting-edge research using gene therapy to silence ALS genes.
 It is the Angel Fund’s goal to bring the research to human trials as quickly as possible.

 We will be kicking off this campaign at the Walk of Hope for ALS on September 6th.
 See who is Stepping Up for The Angel Fund.

-For the 17th year, Maureen Neil and her two sons Mike and Chris will memorialize their husband/father Jimmie Neil who passed away from ALS in 1997.
-The family has hosted a benefit raffle and softball game since 1998 to keep Jimmie Neil alive in the hearts and minds of all the people knew him as a man who was always laughing and pleasant, who would help everyone, and never said a bad word about anyone.
+For the 17th year, Maureen Neil and her two sons Mike and Chris memorialized their husband/father Jimmie Neil who passed away from ALS in 1997.
+The family hosted a benefit raffle and softball game since 1998 to keep Jimmie Neil alive in the hearts and minds of all the people knew him as a man who was always laughing and pleasant, who would help everyone, and never said a bad word about anyone.